magento/devdocs/src/guides/v2.3/config-guide/redis/config-redis.md

 You can also enable both the RDB and AOF options at the same time.
 For additional details including the advantages and disadvantages of the persistence options, see the [Redis Persistence documentation](https://redis.io/topics/persistence).

 For the cache instance, set up the instance so that it is large enough to store your entire Magento cache.
-Size requirements depend on different factors like the number of products and store views, but the size requirement for the the file system cache gives you the order of magnitude.
+Size requirements depend on different factors like the number of products and store views.
+When you have your Magento Cache previously put into your file system, you can check out the size of the cache folder for a good starting point to set up your Redis instance.
+For example, when you have a 5 GB 'var/cache' folder your Redis instance should have a similar size available.
 Persistence is not required for the cache instance because the Magento cache can be restored.
 See also [Redis cache guide](https://redis.io/topics/lru-cache).

 For performance tuning, you can also enable the following settings for asynchronous deletion.
 These settings do not change the behavior of Redis.
 See also [redis news](http://antirez.com/news/93) for details about asynchronous deletion.